 The Water Treatment Plant has been closed to the public until further notice.

 Corner Brook Transit will continue to run until further notice.
 Please see the Transit Page for more details.

 Some employees have returned to work in municipal buildings, while others will continue to work remotely wherever possible.
 Measures have been taking within City Hall in order to ensure the safety of staff.
-These include:- Staff will use separate entrances and exits.
+These include:

 – Directional guidelines are in place.